SharvananB0510/Consumer_Sales-Insights/README.md

-# Consumer Goods Ad_Hoc Insights - CodeBasics Challange
+# Consumer Sales Ad_Hoc Insights - CodeBasics Challange

 ## Project overview
 As  a part of the challange I have conducted Exploratory Data Analysis (EDA) to address Ad_Hoc requests and created a presentation summarizing the insights obtained.